carlmango11/chip-m8/README.md

 The frontend is written in Typescript using React with Material UI and SASS.

-The whole thing can be build as a docker image.
+The whole thing can be build as a docker image which happens on push using GitHub Actions.

 ![Alt Chip 8 running Connect Four](screenshot.png?raw=true "Connect Four example")